TracksApp/tracksapp.github.io/index.markdown

 <img class="left" src="/images/screens/tracks_stats.png" title='Screenshot of statistics page' />

-New in Tracks 1.5 is a comprehensive statistics page, which shows you a wealth of information about your progress.
+Tracks also has a comprehensive statistics page, which shows you a wealth of information about your progress.
 You can view the average time you take to complete tasks, and see how many actions you've completed in the past month or year.
 Do you suspect that you are most productive on Mondays, but least productive on Fridays?
 Now you can find out if that's true.
 The statistics page allows you to measure your progress and plan your time to exploit those periods when you are at your most dynamic and effective.

 ### Getting informed